dmd-program/dmd-100/topics/narrative_structure.md

 ##### Graph
 ![Graph structure](../assets/narrative-graph-structure.png)
 A graph structure is where all nodes simultaneously connect with every other node bi-bidirectionally.
-Discerning a narrative thread in such a structure can be difficult.
+Discerning a plot causality in such a structure can be difficult.

 #### Creating your own structural model